physimals/verbena/doc/index.rst

 Referencing
 ~~~~~~~~~~~

-If you use VERBENA in your research, please make sure that you reference the first article listed below.
+If you use VERBENA in your research, please make sure that you reference Chappell et al [1]_.

- - *Chappell, M.A., Mehndiratta, A., Calamante F., "Correcting for large vessel contamination in DSC
+..
+[1] *Chappell, M.A., Mehndiratta, A., Calamante F., "Correcting for large vessel contamination
-   perfusion MRI by extension to a physiological model of the vasculature", e-print ahead of
+   in DSC perfusion MRI by extension to a physiological model of the vasculature", e-print ahead of
    publication. doi: 10.1002/mrm.25390*

 The following articles provide more background on the original vascular model from which the VERBENA model is derived:

- - *Mouridsen K, Friston K, Hjort N, Gyldensted L, Østergaard L, Kiebel S. Bayesian estimation of
+..
+[2] *Mouridsen K, Friston K, Hjort N, Gyldensted L, Østergaard L, Kiebel S. Bayesian estimation of
    cerebral perfusion using a physiological model of microvasculature.
 NeuroImage 2006;33:570–579.
    doi: 10.1016/j.neuroimage.2006.06.015.*

- - *Ostergaard L, Chesler D, Weisskoff R, Sorensen A, Rosen B. Modeling Cerebral Blood Flow and Flow
+..
+[3] *Ostergaard L, Chesler D, Weisskoff R, Sorensen A, Rosen B. Modeling Cerebral Blood Flow and Flow
    Heterogeneity From Magnetic Resonance Residue Data.
 J Cereb Blood Flow Metab 1999;19:690–699.*

 An alternative Bayesian 'non-parametric' deconvolution approach has been published in:

- - *Mehndiratta A, MacIntosh BJ, Crane DE, Payne SJ, Chappell MA.
+..
+[4] *Mehndiratta A, MacIntosh BJ, Crane DE, Payne SJ, Chappell MA.
 A control point interpolation
    method for the non-parametric quantification of cerebral haemodynamics from dynamic susceptibility
    contrast MRI.
 NeuroImage 2013;64:560–570. doi: 10.1016/j.neuroimage.2012.08.083.*